Controller Classes

 1. Easier to understand the code;

-2. Easier to extends and overwrite the action;
+2. Easier to extend and overwrite the action;

 3. Better code separation (smaller methods);